vaskoGut/Learning/README.md

    ***stale:infinity:***
    Static or rarely-changing data: Content like country lists, configuration settings, or other data that is unlikely to change frequently.
    Optimized performance: Avoids unnecessary refetches when data changes infrequently and does not require constant validation.

+   is reqact query mutations smth like redux state handling?
+   ***React query*** Designed to handle server-side data updates such as creating, updating, or deleting resources Mutations trigger side effects like API calls to modify data on a server and manage the status of these operations (loading, success, error).
+   Example: useMutation for a form submission that saves data to a backend.

+   ***Redux state*** Manages application state on the client-side, including UI states and data persistence within the app.

+   Yes, even if you do not set a staleTime in React Query, your query will still be cached by default

 ________________________________________________________________________________________________________________________________
    28. ###  utc-time-explanation